In bloodied front-line town, Ukrainian forces push Russians back

 “[I’m] provoked by seeing dead people who have nothing to do with this war,” said Shkor, a lean, muscular father of a teenager.
 “It provokes and somehow triggers this hatred and urge to destroy the Russians who came here.
 The more you see it, the more hate you feel and the more you want to kill them.
 I feel no pity for them whatsoever.”

 Two weeks ago, intense clashes erupted in the village, as Ukrainian forces sought to push the Russians out.
-The Ukrainians first pounded the Russian forces with artillery and later deployed special forces units who battled Russian street by street, said Vitaly Spys, 43, the commander of the position.
+The Ukrainians first pounded the Russian forces with artillery and later deployed special forces units who battled the Russians street by street, said Vitaly Spys, 43, the commander of the position.

 As in other battles around Kyiv, the Ukrainians used guerrilla war tactics, firing from trenches and ambushing the Russian forces who had little knowledge of the terrain, said Spys and other soldiers.
 Two things were different from other battles, they said.
 The special forces units engaged in the urban war were armed with American-made weaponry, especially Javelins.